rime/rime-cantonese/README-en.md

 ### Fuzzy input

-This schema **does not support by default** any fuzzy or 'lazy' pronunciations, i.e. n-/l-, &empty;-/ng- are clearly distinguished.
-If you want the schema to accomodate for minor tonal differences, uncomment the relevant lines under the `speller:algebra` section in the schema file. e.g. If you want the input method to support n-/l- -> l- pronunciation, use：
+This schema **does not support by default** any fuzzy or 'lazy' pronunciations, i.e. pairs like **n-/l-** and **&empty;-/ng-** are contrastive.
+If you want the schema to accomodate for fuzzy pronunciations, uncomment the relevant lines under the `speller:algebra` section in the schema file. e.g. If you want the input method to support the **n-/l-** → **l-** merger, use：

 ```yaml
 # 取消下行註釋, 支援 n- 併入 l- , 如「你」讀若「理」
 - derive/^n(?!g)/l/
 ```

 and redeploy.
-Then voila, `lei hou` will now be recognised internally as 'nei hou'.
+Then voila, `lei hou` will now be recognized internally as 'nei hou'.

 ### Regional Character Variations

-This schema uses the OpenCC standard by default--coded as「傳統漢字」in the file.
+This schema uses the OpenCC standard character set by default--coded as「傳統漢字」in the file.
 If you want to switch over to the Hong Kong, Taiwan or Mainland Chinese standard, click <kbd>Ctrl</kbd> + <kbd>`</kbd> and choose the relevant standard from the options list.

 ### Reverse lookup